soulshined/fthtml/readme.md

 }
 ```

-As shown below, the first parent element of the file doesn't need to be a traditional `<html>` tag, it can be any identifier, even custom ones, this is useful for when importing other files as templates (more on that later), but this illustrates it is indeed expecting one parent element.
+As shown below, the first parent element of the file doesn't need to be a traditional `<html>` tag, it can be any identifier, even custom ones, this is useful for when importing other files as templates (more on that later).
 It can simply even be an element with a body & no children:

 ```
 body "Hello World"